KarolinaTchiling/DJ-Wamp-merch-store/README.md

 - **Ruff**: Python Linter

 ## Contributing

-Look to our Trello board to find tickets that need to be worked on.

-Branch off of `main`, with the name of your branch being the ticket number.

 Submit a pull request to contribute your ticket changes back into main, await approval from one other developer before merging.